-This function plot a GeoPressureR tag object as a time series or a map.
+This function plots a GeoPressureR tag object as a time series or a map.

 plot.tag() calls different plotting functions depending on type.